MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 | Operational needs | Implement data protection in a consistent and standard way, using automation where possible. |
 | Strategic needs | Reduce the damage that can be caused by an insider (intentionally or unintentionally) or by a bad actor who gains access to the environment. |

 Note that meeting regulatory requirements might be the primary driving motivation for some organizations.
-If this is true for you, go ahead and add this to your organization strategy and use this business scenario together with the **Proactively meet regulatory and compliance requirements** article (in development) in this series.
+If this is true for you, go ahead and add this to your organization strategy and use this business scenario together with the **Proactively meet regulatory and compliance requirements** article in this series (under development).

 ### Data protection outcomes

 Applying the overall goal of Zero Trust to “never trust, always verify” to your data adds a significant layer of protection to your environment.
 It’s important to be clear on the outcomes you expect to achieve so that you can strike the right balance of protection and usability for all teams involved, including your users.
 The following table provides suggested objectives and outcomes.

 | Objective | Outcome |
 | --- | --- |